yorickpeterse/pto-tanuki/README.md

 PTO Tanuki is a simple Ruby program for cutting down the amount of TODO noise whenever you are out of office.
-When enabled, it will mark TODOs for certain groups as done, and inform others you are not available whenever they mention you.
+When enabled, it will mark TODOs for certain groups as done, ensuring you don't come back from vacation with hundreds of no longer relevant TODOs.

 ## Usage